- The Organisation

 In pursuing its objectives, the Organisation makes use of a broad set of instruments, such as: adopting common standards and principles, as well as recommendations and Conventions; publishing the biannual Economic Outlook, containing an update on the global macroeconomic scenario; drafting national and comparative studies; carrying out Country surveys conducted with a "peer review" method; defining guidelines and coordinating development cooperation policies through the Development Aid Committee (DAC).

 Among the OECD’s initiatives, special mention should be made of its training activities.
-With reference to this realm of activities, Italy has cut itself a particularly high-profile role as the OECD’s training hub thanks to the three training Centres that are located in our Country.
+With reference to this realm of activities, Italy has cut itself a particularly high-profile role as the OECD’s relevant training hub thanks to the three Centres that are located in our Country.

 Among these, the “oldest” is the Trento Centre for Local Development, which was established in 2003 by the OECD in partnership with the Italian Government and the Autonomous Region of Trento (PAT) through a five-year Memorandum of Understanding (MoU) – subsequently renewed, the last time in December 2020.
 It provides training on the subject of Small and Medium-sized Enterprises and local development.
 The OECD Trento Centre for Local Development is an integral part of the OECD Centre for Entrepreneurship, SMEs, Regions and Cities, which constitutes the Organisation’s platform for regional, local, urban and rural development, entrepreneurship, SMEs and tourism.
 The activities of the Centre are financed with the contribution of PAT and the Autonomous Region Trentino-Alto Adige/South Tyrol.

-Moreover, in the framework of the OECD MENA Programme (Middle east and North Africa), the Centre of Caserta provides training to the Public Administrations of the Countries in the Middle East and North Africa.
+Moreover, in the framework of the OECD MENA Programme (Middle East and North Africa), the Centre of Caserta provides training to the Public Administrations of the Countries in the Middle East and North Africa.
 Operating since 2012 at the Reggia di Caserta, in the official premises of the Scuola Nazionale dell’Amministrazione (SNA), the Centre aims at promoting capacity building initiatives to enhance the efficiency and effectiveness of the public sector in the MENA region countries, thus contributing to strengthen stability in the Countries on the Southern shore of the Mediterranean.

 Lastly, the Ostia-based School of the Guardia di Finanza hosts the International Academy for Tax Crime Investigation, which holds training and specialization courses by the Tax Police on combating tax evasion for OECD Member States and a number of developing countries.
 The Centre’s activities are part of the OECD-promoted activities in favour of a global and comprehensive approach to tax evasion, money laundering and corruption, as agreed by the participants in the first Forum on Tax and Crime, held in Oslo in 2011.

-The OECD Ministerial Council Meeting constitutes the most important event in the Organisation’s annual activities, which brings together the Member States’ Heads of government and the Economy, Trade and Foreign Affairs Ministers, in view of defining the future focus of its activity.
+The OECD Ministerial Council Meeting constitutes the most important event in the Organisation’s annual activities, which usually brings together the Member States’ Economy, Trade and Foreign Affairs Ministers, in view of defining the future focus of its activity.
 It generally consists of a two-day session on a main theme, traditionally of an economic and social nature, and closes with the adoption by consensus of a negotiated Declaration.
 The Meeting is customarily preceded by a Forum open to the public, in which the same issues are debated by representatives of the political and institutional world and civil society at non inter-governmental level.

 The OECD Budget ensures the Organisation’s functioning and activities and constitutes the basis on which to determine the mandatory contributions that Member States are obliged to provide.

 The Organisation’s overall budget for 2020 amounts to over 391 million euros.
-Italy is the sixth-largest contributor, following the United States., Japan, Germany, United Kingdom and France, with a 4% statutory share.
+Italy is the sixth-largest contributor, following the United States., Japan, Germany, the United Kingdom and France, with a 4% statutory share.

 Italy is one of the countries most represented in the OECD organisational chart.
 The share of Italian representatives to the OECD Secretariat has constantly grown over the last few years and Italy leads the OECD top executive list.
-According to the Organisation’s latest statistics, the Italian representatives account for 9% of its organisational chart.
+According to the Organisation’s latest statistics, the Italian officials account for approximately 9% of its organisational chart.

 Further information on the OECD is available on the Website of the Permanent Delegation of Italy to the International Organisations in Paris (www.italiarapparigi.esteri.it) and on the OECD website (www.oecd.org).